ironhack-labs/lab-intro-node/README.md

 The `min()` method should return the lowest value of the array.

-In case you have an empty `SortedList`, you must throw an error with the message "Empty SortedList".
+In case you have an empty `SortedList`, you must throw an error with the message `"Empty SortedList"`.

 <br>